Faculty/Staff ProfileTitle

 Biography

-Ziaja’s research interests focus on the overlapping areas of environmental governance and law, technology and society: How can environmental law and institutions sustainably adjust to rapidly changing bio-geophysical conditions and societal demands associated with climate change?
+Ziaja’s research interests focus on the overlapping areas of environmental governance and law, technology and society: How can environmental law and institutions sustainably adjust to rapidly changing social-ecological conditions associated with climate change?
 And with what consequences for equity and democratic participation?
-Her approach to these questions draws on her interdisciplinary background in geography, water governance, as well as her practical knowledge of energy regulation.
+Her approach to these questions draws on her interdisciplinary background in environmental geography, water governance, as well as her practical knowledge of energy regulation.

-Ziaja’s scholarship has appeared in Georgetown Law Journal, Ecology Law Quarterly, and Arizona State Law Journal, among other law reviews and peer reviewed journals.
+Ziaja’s works have appeared in the Michigan Law Review, Georgetown Law Journal, Arizona State Law Journal, Ecology Law Quarterly, and the Environmental Law Reporter, among other law reviews and peer reviewed journals.
 Her article, “How Algorithm Assisted Decision Making Is Influencing Environmental Law and Climate Adaptation” was chosen by peer review as among the top five leading environmental and natural resources law articles in 2022 and was selected to appear, condensed and reprinted, in the 2023 Environmental Law and Policy Annual Review.
+Her work is influential, having been cited in multiple law reviews and by the United Nations Intergovernmental Panel on Climate Change.